Artinep/etsena/README.md

 # etsena
-An Android app for shopping on AliExpress
+An example of Android app for shopping on AliExpress.